For the Unix Manual Page with all of the command-line options, go here: https://mclarenlabs.com/rtpmidi/manpage

 .deb debian installation file on your computer.
-If you are using Ubuntu desktop, you can double-click on the
+If you are using Ubuntu desktop, can double-click on the

 .deb file and it will install the program in